Strata

 Screenplay: Ester Krumbachova, Geoff Steven, Michael Havas; Photography: Leon Narbey; Editor: David Coulson; Music: Mike Nock; Art Director: Dean Cato; Producer: John Maynard; Director: Geoff Steven.

-Censor rating: PG - Review rating: D
+Censor rating: PG - Review rating: D+

-AVAILABILITY OF VHS OR DVD COPIES
+AVAILABILITY OF COPIES

 SOUNDTRACK ON AUDIO CD